googleapis/google-auth-library-ruby/Credentials.md

    - For user refresh token authentication (from 3-legged OAuth flow)
    - Authenticates on behalf of a user who has authorized the application
    - Handles token refresh when original access token expires
-   - Typically obtained through web or installed application flow
+   - Typically obtained through web or installed application flow.
+The JSON form of this credential type has a `"type"` field with the value `"authorized_user"`.

 `Google::Auth::UserAuthorizer` (`lib/googleauth/user_authorizer.rb`) and `Google::Auth::WebUserAuthorizer` (`lib/googleauth/web_user_authorizer.rb`)
  are used to facilitate user authentication.
 The `UserAuthorizer` handles interactive 3-Legged-OAuth2 (3LO) user consent authorization for command-line applications.